Skip to content

 6. The Revenge Seeker

 When someone is really hurt by what their partner did, they might cheat back to get even.
-But doing that just makes things worse and more complicated in the relationship.
+But doing that just makes real problems worse and more complicated in the relationship.
 It’s better to deal with the real problems and try couples therapy to make things better.
 Remember, working together is the way to heal and fix things.

 7. The Impulsive Player